0xPolygon/polygon-docs/docs/tools/matic-js/fx-portal.md

 FxPortal bridge functionality is available in a [separate repository](https://github.com/0xPolygon/maticjs-fxportal) as a plugin for maticjs.
 The package provides different API's for interacting with bridge.

-Here is repository link - [https://github.com/0xPolygon/maticjs-fxportal](https://github.com/0xPolygon/maticjs-fxportal)
+Here is the repository link: [https://github.com/0xPolygon/maticjs-fxportal](https://github.com/0xPolygon/maticjs-fxportal).